Raqqa: SDF declare 'total liberation' of ISIS stronghold

 Raqqa, Syria (CNN)US-backed militias on Friday declared the "total liberation" of the Syrian city of Raqqa, which for more than three years was the de facto capital of ISIS.

-Speaking at a ceremony held to celebrate the capture of Raqqa, Syrian Defense Forces spokesman Talal Silo claimed a "historic victory" over ISIS and said the extremist group had suffered a "brutal" defeat.
+Speaking at a ceremony held to celebrate the capture of Raqqa, Syrian Democratic Forces spokesman Talal Silo claimed a "historic victory" over ISIS and said the extremist group had suffered a "brutal" defeat.

-He paid tribute to all those killed and injured in the struggle, as well as all the factions that battled to force ISIS from its key Syrian stronghold and their international backers.
+He paid tribute to all those killed and injured in the struggle, as well as all the Syrian factions that battled for 130 days to force ISIS from its key Syrian stronghold and their international backers.

-Silo said control of the city would be handed over to civilian leaders but that the SDF would continue to offer protection.
+Silo said control of the city would be handed over to civilian leaders once clearing operations were completed and that the SDF would guarantee the protection of the city and its province.

+"The future of Raqqa will be decided by its people," Silo said, as he urged the international community to support their rebuilding efforts.

+A daunting task lies ahead of Raqqa's recently created civilian council, made up of local citizens, as they seek to restore the devastated city.

-The ceremony was held in the same Raqqa stadium where ISIS fighters made their last stand earlier this week.
+The ceremony was held in the same dusty Raqqa stadium where ISIS fighters made their last stand earlier this week.

 SDF commanders told CNN that the choice of location was intended to add insult to injury following the extremist group's defeat there.